SpongePowered/SpongeDocs/source/server/getting-started/implementations/spongeforge.rst

 Example
 ~~~~~~~

-The file name ``spongeforge-1.8-1577-3.0.0-BETA-1000.jar`` is compatible with minecraft version ``1.8``, requires build
+The file name ``spongeforge-1.8-1577-3.0.0-BETA-1000.jar`` is compatible with Minecraft version ``1.8``, requires build
 ``1.8-11.14.4.1577`` of Forge, provides SpongeAPI ``3.0.0`` and was build ``1000`` of SpongeForge.

 .. note::

-    Normal Forge mods can usually run on any build of Forge for a given minecraft version (e.g. 1.8.0) without
+    Normal Forge mods can usually run on any build of Forge for a given Minecraft version (e.g. 1.8.0) without
     any problems.
 However, SpongeForge needs to access, among other things, internal parts of Forge, which
     most mods shouldn't be touching, let alone modifying as Sponge does.
 Since Forge is free to change internal
     code whenever they want to, its normal guarantee of backwards-compatibility doesn't apply to SpongeForge.